 - Cut the background fabric.
-I used two fabrics, one to the left of the hanky and one to its right.
-I cut a 4-1/4" square of pink print fabric for the left section.
+We used two fabrics, one to the left of the hanky and one to its right.
+We cut a 4-1/4" square of pink print fabric for the left section.

 - Following the manufacturer's instructions, press the reverse side of the hanky to paper backed fusible web, such as Wonder Under.